-- (a) Courses which have been approved by the faculty but which have not been offered for two years or more shall be added to a reserve inventory.
-Such courses may continue to be offered from time to time without additional approval being necessary. - (b) The courses currently in reserve inventory are the following:
+Courses which have been approved by the faculty but which have not been offered for two years or more shall be added to a reserve inventory.
+A current list of all courses in this inventory shall be maintained by the Associate Dean for Academic Affairs and available for faculty inspection at any time.
+Such courses may continue to be offered from time to time without additional approval being necessary.